 Not all of Greenwich Park was a such a scene of serenity.
-The most popular game and a feature of Greenwich Fair for years, was known as ‘tumbling’, where couples could hold hands and run down the hill, usually ending up in a heap at the bottom.
-Whilst such horse-play offered virtuous Victorians a little light romance with the opposite sex, playing games like kissing in the ring offered a chance of closer contact with the opposite sex.
-Dickens describes their amorous activities as “love-sick swains, under the influence of gin-and-water, and the tender passion, become violently affectionate”.
+The most popular game and a feature of Greenwich Fair for years was known as ‘tumbling’, where couples could hold hands and run down the hill, usually ending up in a heap at the bottom.
+Whilst such horse-play offered virtuous Victorians a little light romance with the opposite sex, playing games like kissing in the ring offered a chance of some closer contact.
+Dickens describes their amorous activities as ‘love-sick swains, under the influence of gin-and-water, and the tender passion, become violently affectionate‘.

 A big fan of performing theatre, Dickens reserves a large chunk of Greenwich Fair to a Richardson’s travelling theatrical show.
 John Richardson was a famous theatrical showman who would perform shows in a huge marquee and stage, all lit by coloured tallow lamps.
 Greenwich and Bartholomew were said to be his favourite Fairs.
 To boost income Richardson would manage to cram in large number of action-packed performances in a single day, changing performances through the day.
 Dickens guides us through one such crammed 25 minute performance with melodrama, a pantomime, singing and music.

 A thousand words.